Safe and nurturing healing through the arts

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we experience at different stages and transitions in our lives.
-Through Expressive Arts Therapy, you will strengthen your ability to adjust to change as you recover your motivation, perspective and joy.
-You will rediscover what inspires you most.
+Through Expressive Arts, you will strengthen your resilience and your ability to adjust to change as you recover your motivation, perspective and joy.
+Be supported in a safe, creative and healing practice as you rediscover what inspires you most.

-Relationship therapy can be beneficial to couples and families who are looking to strengthen their emotional connection.
-Expressive Arts Therapy sessions are a supportive place to work through obstacles and to find imaginative solutions to challenges.
-You can strengthen your relationships and your creativity with the people you care about most.
+Relationship and Family Expressive Arts Therapy can be beneficial to couples and families who are looking to reconnect, de-stress and share joyful experiences.
+The arts provide a safe, supportive and creative foundation for couples and families to work through issues and grow positive communication.
+Strengthen your relationships and your creativity with the people you care about most.